2021 Maricopa County presidential ballot audit: Other claims

 The auditors misleadingly stated that voting data had been deleted from the EMS server just before their audit was set to begin.
 The data had actually been archived to permanent storage systems in February, before a county-commissioned audit was to begin, and no data were missing.
 The auditors also asserted that some voting equipment was connected to the Internet, citing a server in the Recorder's office, but county officials noted that server was not part of the EMS and maintained the EMS was not connected to the Internet.
 In its report, the auditors said 3,432 more ballots were cast than were shown in a file of voters provided by the county, but the county explained that certain government officials and others are excluded from that file for their personal security because the file contains home addresses.
-One audit team member, Shiva Ayyadurai, who is known to promote conspiracy theories, claimed to have found faulty or missing signatures on ballot envelopes that could have resulted in thousands of duplicate ballots being counted, though election workers contact such voters so they can "cure" the errors and their ballots can be counted.
+One audit team member, Shiva Ayyadurai, who is known to promote conspiracy theories and who had filed as a Republican candidate in the 2018 United States Senate election in Massachusetts, claimed to have found faulty or missing signatures on ballot envelopes that could have resulted in thousands of duplicate ballots being counted, though election workers contact such voters so they can "cure" the errors and their ballots can be counted.
 The county said no duplicate ballots were counted.

 Ayyadurai also said he found 17,322 duplicate ballot envelope images, which he suggested might mean ballots had been counted more than once.
 However, election workers may take multiple images of a ballot envelope as the signature curing process proceeds with voters, and each envelope bears a barcode to track that process and ensure that only one ballot is counted per voter.
 Ayyadurai asserted the receipt of envelopes "surged right after the election was over," though state law allows election workers five business days after elections to cure signatures, so there was a spike in such activity for those who voted on or just before election day.
 During the curing process, a ballot may be recorded as received by mail more than once, but it is counted as a vote only once.
 Ayyadurai's analysis was mischaracterized on social media and alternative news sites as having found 17,322 duplicate ballots.